AdriaticOrg/test/VIESReport.md

 -	You may not enter numbers manually.
 If you want to enter numbers manualy, please activate Manual Nos. in No. Series VIES.
 -	VIES Country must not be enter in VIES Report.
 -	Period End Date must have a value in VIES Report Header.
 It cannot be zero or empty.
 -	Status must be equal to 'Open' in VIES Report Header.
-Current value is 'Realesed'.
+Current value is 'Released'.
 -	Reporting Name must have a value in User Setup.
 It cannot be zero or empty.